openebs-archive/openebs-docs/docs/deploycstor.md

     openebs-snapshot-operator-6dbcb558b4-2pwfp       2/2       Running   0          5m
     ```

-7. Get the sample PVC yaml file which can be used to create OpenEBS cStor volume with default CAS Template values.
+7. If you are using cStor Pool which is created using external disks, then get the sample PVC yaml file which can be used to create OpenEBS cStor volume with default CAS Template values.
 The following command will help you get the sample pvc yaml file.

    ```
    git clone https://github.com/openebs/openebs.git